segmentio/analytics-react-native/README.md

 You can create a custom FlushPolicy special for your application needs by implementing the  `FlushPolicy` interface.
 You can also extend the `FlushPolicyBase` class that already creates and handles the `shouldFlush` value reset.

 A `FlushPolicy` only needs to implement 2 methods:
 - `start()`: Executed when the flush policy is enabled and added to the client.
-This is a good place to start background operations, make async calls, configure things before exection
+This is a good place to start background operations, make async calls, configure things before execution
 - `onEvent(event: SegmentEvent)`: Gets called on every event tracked by your client
 - `reset()`: Called after a flush is triggered (either by your policy, by another policy or manually)